YingruWuGit/HiCKey/README.md

 # Usage

-Download HiCKey.exe (or hickey for Linux), arguments_HiCKey.txt (arguments_hickey), BrownianP.txt and prepare your HiC data file.
+Download HiCKey.exe (or hickey for Linux), arguments_HiCKey.txt (or arguments_hickey), BrownianP.txt and prepare your HiC data file.

-Modify the arguments in arguments_HiCKey.txt (arguments_hickey).
+Modify the arguments in arguments_HiCKey.txt (or arguments_hickey).

 For Windows user, open Command Prompt, change directory to the folder containing HiCKey.exe and arguments_HiCKey.txt, then input:
 ```